Rip current: Causes and occurrence

 Rip currents occur wherever there is strong longshore variability in wave breaking.
-This variability may be caused by such features as sandbars, by piers and jetties, and even by crossing wave trains, and are often located in places where there is a gap in a reef, or low area on a sandbar.
+This variability may be caused by such features as sandbars, by piers and jetties, and even by crossing wave trains.
+They are often located in places where there is a gap in a reef, or low area on a sandbar.
 Rip currents, once they have formed, may deepen the channel through a sandbar.

 Rip currents are usually quite narrow, but they tend to be more common, wider, and faster, when and where breaking waves are large and powerful.
-Local underwater topography makes some beaches more likely to have rip currents; a few beaches are notorious in this respect.
+Local underwater topography makes some beaches more likely to have rip currents.
+A few beaches are notorious in this respect.

-Although rip tide is a misnomer, in areas of significant tidal range, rip currents may only occur at certain stages of the tide, when the water is shallow enough to cause the waves to break over a sand bar, but deep enough for the broken wave to flow over the bar.
-(In parts of the world with a big difference between high tide and low tide, and where the shoreline shelves gently, the distance between a bar and the shoreline may vary from a few meters to a kilometer or more, depending whether it is high tide or low tide.)
+Although "rip tide" is a misnomer, in areas of significant tidal range, rip currents may only occur at certain stages of the tide, when the water is shallow enough to cause the waves to break over a sand bar, but deep enough for the broken wave to flow over the bar.
+In parts of the world with a big difference between high tide and low tide, and where the shoreline shelves gently, the distance between a bar and the shoreline may vary from a few meters to a kilometer or more, depending whether it is high tide or low tide.

 A fairly common misconception is that rip currents can pull a swimmer down, under the surface of the water.
 This is not true, and in reality a rip current is strongest close to the surface, as the flow near the bottom is slowed by friction.

 The surface of a rip current can often appear to be a relatively smooth area of water, without any breaking waves, and this deceptive appearance may cause some beach-goers to believe that it is a suitable place to enter the water.